pzemtsov/pzemtsov.github.io/_posts/2015-09-17-optimising-division-based-hash.md

 This is a 128-bit unsigned number, which we will represent as two `long`s, one for high and one for low part of the result.
 Both will be interpreted as unsigned 64-bit values.
 Each of the terms `AC`, `AD`, `BC`, `BD` is a 64-bit number.
-The low part of the result can be calculated with the obvious code:
+The low part of the result can be calculated by the obvious code:

 {% highlight Java %}
     long mult_unsigned_lopart (long x, long y)